ALSO® | Advanced Life Support in Obstetrics

 ALSO International Course Proposal Guidelines

-Guidelines for Submitting a Proposal to Sponsor and International Advanced Life Support in Obstetrics (ALSO®) and Basic Life Support in Obstetrics (BLSO®) Program
+Guidelines for Submitting a Proposal to Sponsor an International Advanced Life Support in Obstetrics (ALSO®) and Basic Life Support in Obstetrics (BLSO®) Program

-The following guidelines were designed to facilitate the application and review process for introducing the ALSO/BLSO Programs in a country via an established organization or other entity.
+The following guidelines were designed to facilitate the proposal and review process for introducing the ALSO/BLSO Programs in a country via an established organization or other entity.

 All interested entities are required to submit a written application or proposal to the American Academy of Family Physicians (AAFP) Maternity Care and Patient Safety Advisory Board for approval.
-The proposal(s) are to include the following information.
+The proposal(s) are to be submitted via email with attached Word document and include the following information.

 - Date of request